 • Ritual decoration, meaning and symbolism of architecture

 • Spatial Proxemics

 By the end of this course you should be able to...

-• Explore socio-cultural approaches to the concepts of space, architecture and the landscape by introducing wide- ranging themes from a historical and contemporary cross cultural perspective.
+• Explore socio-cultural approaches to the concepts of space, architecture and the landscape by introducing wide

-• Provide a visual understanding of key themes through architectural visits, museums and exhibitions.
+• Provide a visual understanding of key themes through architectural visits, museum and exhibitions.

 What level is the course and do I need any particular skills?

-Due to the wide ranging anthropological theories, students should have ideally completed Introducing Anthropology Key Concepts and Debates and/or Anthropology and Human Identity prior to registering on the Anthropology of Space, Place and the Cultural landscape module.
+Due to the wide ranging anthropological theories, students should have ideally completed an introductory or beginners Anthropology course prior to registering on the Anthropology of Space, Place and the Cultural landscape module.
 Your enjoyment will be enhanced if you approach this course with an open and critical mind and a curiosity for learning.
 To maximise your experience students should read the assigned key readings on a weekly basis as this will fully enable you to participate in various class discussions with your peers.
 As anthropologists seek to raise awareness of the cross-cultural difference of human behaviour, overall you should be willing to re-evaluate your own understanding, perceptions and assumptions of art from cultures different to your own.